 The Company and certain of its subsidiaries are party to a \$110.0 million Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan").
 The initial maturity date of the Secured Term Loan is December 22, 2020, subject to one 12-month extension, which may be exercised at the Company's option, provided there are no existing events of default under the Secured Term Loan, which, if exercised, would extend the maturity date of the Secured Term Loan to December 22, 2021.
 During the extension period, the spread on advances under the Secured Term Loan increases every three months by 0.125%, 0.375% and 0.750% per annum, respectively, beginning after the third-month of the extension period.
 Advances under the Secured Term Loan accrue interest at a per annum rate equal to the sum of, at the Company's option, one, two, three or six-month LIBOR plus a spread of 5.00%.
 The total original issue discount on the Secured Term Loan draws was \$2.6 million, which represents a discount to the debt cost to be amortized into interest expense using the effective interest method over the term of the Secured Term Loan.
-For the three months ended March 31, 2020 and 2019, the estimated per annum effective interest rate of the Secured Term Loan, which is equal to LIBOR plus the spread plus the accretion of the original issue discount and associated costs, was 7.4% and 8.2%, respectively.
+For the three and six months ended June 30, 2020, the estimated per annum effective interest rate of the Secured Term Loan, which is equal to LIBOR plus the spread plus the accretion of the original issue discount and associated costs, was 6.2% and 6.8%, respectively.
+For both the three and six months ended June 30, 2019, the estimated per annum effective interest rate of the Secured Term Loan was 8.2%.